DLR-RM/stable-baselines3/CONTRIBUTING.md

 Once you finish implementing a feature or bug-fix, please send a Pull Request to https://github.com/DLR-RM/stable-baselines3

+Note: If you do not follow the template (and its mandatory steps), your pull request will be ignored.

 If you are not familiar with creating a Pull Request, here are some guides:
 - http://stackoverflow.com/questions/14680711/how-to-do-a-github-pull-request